Twitter

 Guildford County School

-Guildford county school logoWe are a high achieving, oversubscribed and non-selective mixed state secondary school in Surrey.
+Guildford county school logoWe are a high achieving, oversubscribed and non-selective mixed secondary school in Surrey.
 Music and sport, as well as a number of other co-curricular activities, sit alongside our established, yet progressive, academic curriculum.
 Students, staff and other stakeholders love our school.
 We are proud members of the Learning Partners Academy Trust and work tirelessly to serve our local community.

 Guildford County School values and promotes excellence and recognises different kinds of success.
 We appreciate individual difference, foster respect, promote tolerance and the acceptance of others, encourage warm relationships and provide a place for all.
 Through providing opportunities for everyone to give and achieve we demonstrate our integrity, fairness and an ethical way of working.
 We are creative, open to innovation and initiative, whilst remaining respectful of our traditions.
 We aim to affirm in everyone a sense of identity, confidence and community.